mkdocs/mkdocs/docs/index.md

 Now we need some documentation.
 The markdown files in our `docs` directory should correspond with the entries in the configuration file, so we need to create `index.md` and `about.md` files, and populate them with some markdown.

-As a shortcut, we can use the [`lorum-markdownum` API](https://github.com/jaspervdj/lorem-markdownum) to generate some markdown text automatically:
+As a shortcut, we can use Jasper Van der Jeugt's ['lorum-markdownum' website](https://github.com/jaspervdj/lorem-markdownum) site to generate pages of random Markdown text automatically:

     $ curl 'jaspervdj.be/lorem-markdownum/markdown.txt' > docs/index.md
     $ curl 'jaspervdj.be/lorem-markdownum/markdown.txt' > docs/about.md